 By Byron Chong*

-The ongoing disputes in the South China Sea (SCS) have been regarded as one of the most enduring and complicated regional conflicts in the Asia-Pacific.
+The ongoing disputes in the East Sea (South China Sea (SCS)) have been regarded as one of the most enduring and complicated regional conflicts in the Asia-Pacific.
 The disputes involve China along with several states in the region and encompass issues such as overlapping territorial claims and access to critical resources like energy and fisheries.
 Within this turbulent environment, India has been expanding its influence through implementing its Look East Policy (LEP).
 This has not been taken well by China, who has for years tried to curb New Delhi’s growing involvement in the SCS.
 India’s decision to involve itself in such a complex environment, even at the risk of provoking its giant neighbor, demonstrates the significance it places on the region and its sea lanes.

 The SCS is located in a region of great strategic interest for India.
 Geographically, it connects the Indian Ocean and the East China Sea via the Malacca Straits, which is one of the busiest sea lanes in the world.
 This important waterway serves as a vital economic artery for the South Asian state.
 Up to 97 percent of India’s total international trade volume is sea-borne, half of which, passes through the straits.
 In addition, the Association of Southeast Asian Nations (ASEAN) constitutes one of India’s largest trade partners, with total trade valued at $71 billion in 2016/2017.